#1 in Sleep Product Research

 Skeptical?
 The next time you are struggling to sleep because of heat, say the following passage a few times to yourself.

 You get the idea.
-(Just writing this made me cold.)
 You can make up your own passage if you wish.
 The key with using these kinds of thoughts effectively is to make them as specific as possible to paint a vivid picture in your mind.
 It may take some practice to get good at creating and using these cold thoughts, but the effort will likely result in better sleep on hot nights.

 This is the solution for the tough people out there.
 If having to sleep in warm temperatures is more common than not for you, then you may just want to surrender to the heat.
 Instead of fighting the heat by using the solutions on this page, you can face the heat head on.
 By fully exposing yourself to the heat over a period of time when you try to sleep, your body will get used to the heat to to some extent.